 So, maybe not so amazing, just simple chance at work.

 Can you think of other cases where a "coincidence" was simply a likely thing?

 - Probability is: (Number of ways it can happen) / (Total number of outcomes)

 - Dependent Events (such as removing marbles from a bag) are affected by previous events

 - Independent events (such as a coin toss) are not affected by previous events

-- You can calculate the probability of 2 or more Independent events by multiplying
+- We can calculate the probability of two or more Independent events by multiplying

 - Not all coincidences are really unlikely (when you think about them).